IgnacioFan/go-url-shortener/readme.md

 # Go URL Shortener
-A URL shortener creates shorter aliases for long and complex URLs.
-Users can paste a link and receive a shortened code or paste the code to be redirected to the original page.
-The system is designed to support high availability and scalability to handle high volumes of requests.

-## Technologies Used
-- `Gin` as the web framework
-- `Gorm` as the ORM framework
-- `Cobra` as the command-line interface framework
-- `PostgreSQL` for storing relational data
-- `Redis` for building the cache layer
+The Go URL shortener allows users to create unique shortened code aliases for long and complex URLs.
+The project was built using the following technologies:

+- Gin: used to handle HTTP requests and responses.
+- Gorm: used to simplify interactions with the PostgreSQL database.
-- `Mockery` and `sqlMock` for unit test
+- PostgreSQL: used to store and retrieve data for the application.
-- `Docker` for building containerized services and env
-- `Wire` for supporting components using dependency injection
-- `Github actions` for CI
+- Redis: used to cache frequently accessed data for improved performance.
+- Docker: used to package the application and its dependencies into containers for easy deployment and scalability.
+- Nginx: used to distribute incoming requests to multiple instances and rate limit.

 ## Installation and Setup